benjdan/voting-ai/README.md

 4. Setting up monitoring and logging

-No Copyright No Rights Reserved No Attribution Required For more information, see the CC0 1.0 Universal license.
+No Copyright No Rights Reserved No Attribution Required For more information, see the MIT license.